A. C. Matin

-A. C. Matin is an Indian-American microbiologist, immunologist, academician and researcher.
-He is a professor of microbiology and immunology at Stanford University School of Medicine.
+A. C. Matin was a Pakistani-American microbiologist, immunologist, academician and researcher.
+He was a professor of microbiology and immunology at Stanford University School of Medicine.

-Matin has published over 100 research papers plus several reviews and has many patents registered in his name.
-His research is focused on bio-molecular engineering, cellular resistance and virulence, drug discovery, biology of microgravity, bioremediation, stress promoters, stress sensing, and biotechnology.
-He has made pioneering research contributions in biology and physiology of mixotrophy, starvation responses at the cellular and genetic levels, bacterial multidrug and biofilm resistance, role of G proteins in starvation and motility, discovery of an imageable cancer prodrug, specific drug targeting and the development of heritable contrast agent for molecular resonance imaging.
+Matin published over 100 research papers plus several reviews and has many patents registered in his name.
+His research was focused on bio-molecular engineering, cellular resistance and virulence, drug discovery, biology of microgravity, bioremediation, stress promoters, stress sensing, and biotechnology.
+He made pioneering research contributions in biology and physiology of mixotrophy, starvation responses at the cellular and genetic levels, bacterial multidrug and biofilm resistance, role of G proteins in starvation and motility, discovery of an imageable cancer prodrug, specific drug targeting and the development of heritable contrast agent for molecular resonance imaging.
 Matin's work on antibiotic resistance along with his work as a principal investigator on E. coli AntiMicrobial Satellite (EcAMSat) system resulted in NASA sending E. coli to space for astronaut health protection in 2017.
-He is the recipient of NASA honor award for the ECAMSAT Project.
+He was the recipient of NASA honor award for the ECAMSAT Project.

 Matin was the editor-in-chief of Open Access Journal of Applied Sciences.